The truth about sociopaths and how to recover from relationship abuse

 Tiffany Kettermann, LPC, LMHC, CADCI, MPA, MA — Ms. Kettermann is a licensed professional counselor and a certified drug and alcohol counselor with a private practice specializing in narcissistic abuse, Health Allies Counseling, in Portland, Oregon.
 Ms. Kettermann has a master’s degree in Clinical Mental Health Counseling and a post-graduate certificate in Trauma Response Services from George Fox University, as well as training as an EMDR therapist from EMDRIA.

 Several team members are engaged in scientific research on personality disorders and abusive relationships.

 Your satisfaction guaranteed

-All Lovefraud webinars are presented by instructors who truly understand the behavior of sociopaths in relationships — whether it’s an intimate partner, family member, work colleague or acquaintance — and how you are affected by relationship abuse.
+All Lovefraud webinars on relationship abuse are presented by instructors who truly understand the behavior of sociopaths in relationships — whether it’s an intimate partner, family member, work colleague or acquaintance — and how you are affected by relationship abuse.

 For that reason, all Lovefraud webinars are 100% guaranteed.
 If you are not satisfied with your webinar, just tell us and your money will be refunded.

-We want to educate you.
+We want to educate you about relationship abuse.
 We want to help you recover.
 And we are sure that we can do it.